EveSilf/frontend-starter/README.md

 Key: `MONGO_SRV`, Value: `<your mongo connection string from .env file>`
 Note: only paste the right hand value after `=` (without `<` and `>`), i.e. `MONGO_SRV=<your mongo connection string>`
 4. Deploy!
+5. After deploying, go to `Settings`, then the `Deployment Protection` tab.
+Change `Vercel Authentication` from `Standard Protection` to `Only Preview Documents`.
+This will allow us to see your previous deployments when you submit your A5 alpha.

 ## Understanding the Structure